Renato Unso, the heartbreak kid who shattered the National Record

-Renato was also playing basketball at that time so Athletics never climbed up high in his priorities at that time.
+Renato was also playing basketball at that time, so Athletics never climbed up high in his priorities.

 He won the 1978 Palarong Pambansa Tertiary 110 Hurdles in 15.5.

-But finished second in the 400 Hurdles to Angelito Aguilar who went on to set a meet record later on (54.6 to 55.2).
-Unso was coached by the late Rosito Andaya.
+But finished second in the 400 Hurdles to Angelito Aguilar, who set a meet record later (54.6 to 55.2).
+The late Rosito Andaya coached unso.

 At the 1979 Asian Games, he finished 6th in the 400 Hurdles final in 53.31.
 He didn’t run in the 110 Hurdles that he was entered in.

 Gintong Alay Coach Tony Benson said Unso had the makings of a world-class hurdler.

 However, in Manila, it seemed Unso cracked under the pressure of a home crowd.

 Unso crowned himself National Champion by winning the national open for the first time in May of 1980.